 - IMPI, KVM & SSH access;

 - Full hardware control, which gives you great freedom, e.g., setting up a RAID configuration.

 Cons of Choosing a Dedicated Server

 So let’s sum it up!

-If you’re starting with a small business, and have a small project, maybe it’s best to try some of the Shared Web Hosting packages.
-Plus, you can save money and time for managing the hosting.
+If you’re starting a small business, and have a small project, maybe it’s best to try some of the Shared Web Hosting packages.
+Plus, you can save money and time in managing the hosting.